cpence/rletters/db/fixtures/markdown/privacy_long.md

 ### How you can access or correct your information

-Since we merely retrieve your personally identifiable information from the third party that you use to log in to <%= Settings.app_name %>, if you wish to correct this information, please visit that provider's website.
+Since we merely retrieve your personally identifiable information from the third party that you use to log in to <%= Setting.app_name %>, if you wish to correct this information, please visit that provider's website.

 ### How to contact us

-Should you have other questions or concerns about these privacy policies, please send us an email at <%= Settings.app_email %>.
+Should you have other questions or concerns about these privacy policies, please send us an email at <%= Setting.app_email %>.